An Artists’ Haven

 Tip: Be kind to your feet and wear walking shoes.

-The views do make the effort worthwhile.
-But for easy access up the highest part of the main hill you can take the Funiculaire.
+The amazing views do make the effort of the steep climbs very worthwhile.
+But for easy access up the highest part of the main hill you can take the Funiculaire, if you prefer.

 There are lovely little french cafes aplenty in this charming district.
 The shop owners are always happy to chat about their town, of course.